 It is straightforward to identify circumstances, not modeled in this paper though, under which MNEs might acquire domestic firms at "too low" a price when bargaining between the acquiring MNE and the seller takes place in isolation.
 The MNE may then, for instance, use informational or financial advantages in the bargaining, thereby acquiring the domestic firm at a price substantially below its "market value".
-In contrast, we show that, for two reasons, the acquisition price is higher, and possibly substantially higher, than the domestic firm's profits under the discriminatory policy when there are several potential MNE-buyers.
+In contrast, we show that the acquisition price is higher than the domestic firm's profits under the discriminatory policy when there are several potential MNE-buyers due to the bidding competition over the domestic target firm.